savelee/dialogflow-cookbook-examples/advanced-agent-insights/README.md

 1. Go to BigQuery: https://console.cloud.google.com/bigquery?

-    Click (underneath the resources): **project > chatanalytics > chatmessages** Press **Previe** and from one of the preview rows, copy the session id, which you can use in the SQL query below.
+    Click (underneath the resources): **project > chatanalytics > chatmessages** Press **Preview** and from one of the preview rows, copy the session id, which you can use in the SQL query below.

     Then use this Query to retrieve a transcript: